openrepair/tools/dat/README.md

 ### ords_testdata_multilingual_products.csv

 A list of common item types found in the ORDS data.
 English, Dutch, French and German with perhaps a little Italian and Spanish.

+### ords_problem_translations.csv

+Work-in-progress to translate the entire ORDS dataset into each of English, Dutch, German, French, Spanish and Italian.
+Other languages will be implemented in time.

+### tableschema_translations_mysql.sql

+An SQL script for creating a MySQL table to hold the ORDS translations.
+Required by the ords_deepl* scripts.

+### iso_country_codes.csv

+List of 3 character codes and country short-names.